MohammedBm/MbProfile/README.md

 <!-- ## Production

 Run `npm run build` and Webpack will bundle your scripts and output to `/dist/`.
 The app, however, will be looking for its dependecies in `/static/`.
 You can rename `/dist/` to `/static/` and open `index.html` to view your portfolio.
 [Click here](https://github.com/jchen85/jchen85.github.io) for an example of an easy deployment on Github Pages. -->

+## TODO

+  - fix image quialty
+  - add new section for side projects